 EXT.
 DELLWOOD ACADEMY – NIGHT

-Give the reader a reason to believe on every page
+On every page, give the script reader a reason to believe in you

 Recommending a script you’ve read isn’t easy.
 You’re basically saying to another human in the film industry “Hey, you know how there’s a buttload of terrible scripts floating around Hollywood, in piles, in inboxes, never read, or thrown across the room because of how bad they are?
 Well, I’ve found one that goes against all that, and I’m willing to put my name and face behind it by saying as much.”